djeada/Linux-Notes/notes/lfcs.md

 #### Start Here (Beginner)

-1. **Set up your lab:**
+I. **Set up your lab:**

 - Install your chosen distribution in a virtual machine (for CentOS/RHEL, use Rocky Linux or AlmaLinux since traditional CentOS has reached end-of-life; for Ubuntu, use the latest LTS release)
 - Add a second virtual disk for storage practice
 - Allocate at least 2GB RAM and 2 CPUs

-2. **Master essential commands:**
+II. **Master essential commands:**

 - Practice `find`, `grep`, `sort`, `cut`, `wc`, and `diff` until they're second nature
 - Work through file archiving with `tar` (create, extract, list) using all compression types
 - Practice input/output redirection in realistic scenarios

 #### Next Level (Intermediate)

-3. **System administration tasks:**
+III. **System administration tasks:**

 - Create users with specific properties (UID, shell, groups, home directory)
 - Configure password aging policies
 - Set up cron jobs and verify they execute correctly
 - Practice log analysis using `journalctl` with various filters

-4. **Networking and services:**
+IV. **Networking and services:**

 - Configure static IP addresses using the tools for your chosen distribution
 - Set up SSH key-based authentication
 - Install and configure Apache with custom virtual hosts
 - Configure firewall rules to allow and deny specific traffic

 #### Advanced Challenges

-5. **Storage challenges:**
+V. **Storage challenges:**

 - Create a complete LVM setup from scratch (PV → VG → LV → filesystem → mount → fstab)
 - Set up LUKS-encrypted storage
 - Configure disk quotas for users
 - Build a RAID 1 array and verify it works correctly

-6. **Timed practice exam:**
+VI. **Timed practice exam:**

 - Set a 2-hour timer
 - Work through a mix of tasks from all exam domains
 - Use only man pages and built-in help (no internet)
 - Reboot your VM to verify all changes are persistent

 <details>
 <summary>Click for hints and tips</summary>

 **Choosing Ubuntu vs CentOS for the exam:**

 - Pick whichever you use most often in your daily work
 - Ubuntu is more common in cloud environments and development
 - CentOS/RHEL is more common in enterprise data centers
 - If you have no preference, CentOS aligns well with RHCSA prep if you plan to pursue that later

 **Exam strategy:**

 - The LFCS gives you 2 hours for 15–20 tasks, so pace yourself
 - Read each task fully before starting to work on it
 - Handle quick tasks first, then tackle complex ones